metafates/mangal/README.md

 </details>

 You can load config from custom path by using `--config` flag or by setting `MANGAL_CONFIG_PATH` environment variable.

+> Type `mangal env` to show all supported environment variables

 By default, Mangal uses [manganelo](https://m.manganelo.com/www) as a source